 Workers will be entitled to compulsory minimum pension contributions from their employer for the first time.

-If you are not already in your employer’s pension scheme then you will qualify to be auto-enrolled if all of the below apply to you:
+If you were not already in your employer’s pension scheme then you would have qualified to be auto-enrolled if all of the below apply to you:

 You are age 22 or older

 You have not yet reached State Pension age